atabix/nativescript-chime-docs/docs/installation.md

 ## Installation

 <div class="note">
 <b class="label">Note</b> This package is only avaialble <abbr title="Node Package Manager">NPM</abbr>.
 So make sure it's installed.
-Here is a quick <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm">installation guide</a> on how to install npm.
+Here is a quick <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm" target="_blank">installation guide</a> on how to install npm.
 </div>

 To install this package you simply need go to your project directory and run the following command in the terminal.